burmilla/burmilla.github.io/content/docs/installation/cloud/gce.md

 Add the SSH keys that you want to have access to any instances within your project.

-Note: If you do this after any BurmillaOS instance is created, you will need to reset the instance so that the SSH keys are added to the **burmilla** user.
+Note: If you do this after any BurmillaOS instance is created, you will need to reset the instance so that the SSH keys are added to the **rancher** user.

 **Option 2: Instance Level SSH Keys**